mpettersson/InterviewReview/InterviewReview.md

 #### Factory
-The factory design patter defines an interface for creating an object, but let subclasses decide which class to instantiate.
+The factory design pattern defines an interface for creating an obj, but let subclasses decide which class to instantiate.
 This pattern delegates the responsibility of initializing a class from the client to a particular factory class by creating a type of virtual constructor.
 The created objects are accessed using a common interface.